 If you’re looking to enhance your Chocolate World experience, there are now several things you can do for an additional fee.
 Attractions at Hershey’s Chocolate World include:

-- Help Hershey’s chocolate characters solve a mystery at the 4D Chocolate Movie
+- 4D Chocolate Movie– Help Hershey’s chocolate characters solve a mystery in a movie theater style production.

-- Explore Hershey’s history on a Trolley Works tour
+- Trolley Works– Explore Hershey’s history on a trolley tour throughout town.

 - Address: 200 Crystal A Dr, Hershey, PA